dockersamples/labspace-cagent/labspace/01-introduction.md

 # Introduction

-# Building Agents with cagent - Workshop
+# Building Agents with Docker Agent - Workshop

-Welcome to this hands-on workshop on building intelligent agents using cagent!
+Welcome to this hands-on workshop on building intelligent agents using Docker Agent!
 This workshop will take you from basic agent concepts to building sophisticated multi-agent teams that can handle complex real-world tasks.

 ## What is cagent?

-cagent is a powerful framework for building and orchestrating AI agents.
-Unlike simple chatbots, cagent agents can:
+Docker Agent is a powerful framework for building and orchestrating AI agents.
+Unlike simple chatbots, Docker Agent can:

 - **Take Actions**: Use tools to interact with files, run commands, browse the web, and more